mattansb/Practical-Applications-in-R-for-Psychologists/README.md

 The goal is to impart students with the basic tools to process data, describe data (w/ summary statistics and plots), and finally build, evaluate and compare statistical models (using both the frequentist and Bayesian approach), focusing mostly on linear regression modeling.
-These lesson will lay the foundation for the advance courses:
+This course will lay the foundation for the topic-focused courses:

   - Structural equation modelling (*SEM*)
-  - Analysis of factorial data with (*ANOVA*).
+  - Analysis of factorial designs (*ANOVA*).
   - Hierarchical linear models (*HLM*).
   - Machine Learning (*ML*).